demisto/content-docs/docs/integrations/long-running.md

 To run multiple processes in parallel, you can use async code.
 For an example you can check out the `Slack v2` or `Microsoft Teams` integrations.

-## Invoking Long Running http Integrations via Demisto Server's route handling
+## Invoking HTTP Integrations via Demisto Server's route handling

 **Supported Demisto Server version**: 5.5 and above